hl-valdemar/BSc-Thesis/report/main.typ

     _Example: Determining whether a die is fair --- this uncertainty is can be reduced with more data._

-This separation of uncertainties allows BEN to distinguish between what is fundamentally unpredictable (aleatoric) and what can be learned through exploration (epistemic), leading to more efficient learning strategies.
+This separation of uncertainties allows BEN to distinguish between what is fundamentally unpredictable (aleatoric) and what can be learned through exploration (epistemic), leading to more efficient learning strategies @fellows2024bayesianexplorationnetworks.

 === Network Architecture

-BEN implements this uncertainty handling through three neural networks:
+BEN implements this uncertainty handling through three neural networks @fellows2024bayesianexplorationnetworks:
 + *Recurrent Q-Network*:

     At its core, BEN uses a recurrent neural network (RNN) to approximate the optimal Bayesian Q-function.
     The Q-network processes the entire history of interactions.
     We denote the output at timestep $t$ as $q_t = Q_omega (h_t, a_t) = Q_omega (hat(h)_(t-1), o_t)$, where $h_t$ represents the history up to time $t$, $a_t$ is the action, $hat(h)_(t-1)$ is the recurrent encoding of previous history, and $o_t$ contains the current observation tuple ${r_(t-1), s_t, a_t}$.
-    By conditioning on history rather than just current state, BENs can capture how uncertainty evolves over time, making it capable of learning Bayes-optimal policies.
+    By conditioning on history rather than just current state, BENs can capture how uncertainty evolves over time, making it capable of learning Bayes-optimal policies @fellows2024bayesianexplorationnetworks.

 + *Aleatoric Network*:

     The aleatoric network models the inherent randomness in the environment.
-    It uses normalizing flows to transform a simple base distribution (such as a standard Gaussian) into a more complex distribution $P_B (h_t, a_t, phi; omega)$ over possible next-state Q-values, representing the aleatoric uncertainty in the Bellman operator, by applying the transformation $b_t = B(z_"al", q_t, phi)$, where
+    It uses normalizing flows to transform a simple base distribution (such as a standard Gaussian) into a more complex distribution $P_B (h_t, a_t, phi; omega)$ over possible next-state Q-values, representing the aleatoric uncertainty in the Bellman operator, by applying the transformation $b_t = B(z_"al", q_t, phi)$ @fellows2024bayesianexplorationnetworks, where

     - $z_"al" in RR ~ P_"al"$ is a base variable with a zero-mean, unit variance Gaussian $P_"al"$;
     - $q_t$ is the Q-value from the recurrent network;